About me

 YouTube channels

-I also enjoy fixing or upgrading hardware with my iFixit kit and a Leatherman multitool.
-I believe that the Right to repair movement is a way to go.
+I also enjoy hardware repair and upgrades using my iFixit kit and a Leatherman multitool.
+I strongly support the Right to repair movement.

 Photography #

-I realize that nowadays any decent smartphone is capable of capturing and processing stunning photos.
-At the same time, I still enjoy setting up my Canon DSLR and manually developing RAW photos in Lightroom or Affinity Photo.
+While smartphones are capable of stunning photos, I still enjoy using my Canon DSLR and manually developing RAW photos in Affinity Photo.

-I shoot various kinds of photos ranging from portraits through macros to abstracts.
-If you are curious about my approach to photography, feel free to visit my Unsplash profile.
+I shoot various types of photos, from portraits and macros to abstracts.
+For more of my photography, visit my Unsplash profile.

 A photo of Kona A photo of Kona